 Mullaghboy Industrial Estate and Beechmount Home Park to the west of the town also continue to develop with a high uptake of units.
 The 2011 Census recorded 14,360 persons in Navan in the labour force.
 The rate of unemployment was 23% compared to a national average of 19%.
 The 2011 Census recorded that that the largest employment sector in Navan was commercial and trade, followed by professional services.
 Manufacturing, and transport and communications were the next largest sectors.
 Large numbers of people were also employment in public administration.

 It is recognised by the Planning Authorities that many people depend for their livelihood on industries which are susceptible to the negative effects of any down turn in the global or domestic economy.
 It is for this reason the Development Plan promotes enterprising land uses which could create employment.
-It is considered that continued major public investment programmes , will make Navan a more attractive location in which to do business in the future.
+It is considered that major public investment programmes such as the development of a broadband municipal area network under the National Development Plan in five Meath towns including Navan, will make Navan a more attractive location in which to do business in the future.